 My name is…..Erinnya lyange nze…

 Want to break the ice with the kids at school and learn something rad in the process?
 Bring How the Fox Got His Color Luganda/English Edition There are a few books in this series.
 You and your students can grow together!

 Learn these respectful forms of address in Luganda and place them after your greetings and other questions.

 Relationships and family are extremely important in Uganda.
-Expect to be asked about your marital and parental status A LOT.
+Volunteers should expect to be asked about marital and parental status A LOT.
 Also expect teasing and a little match-making if you’re single and/or child-free!

 Do you have brothers or sisters…..Olina bagandabo oba bannyoko?